JohnEarnest/Octo/docs/Manual.md

 Debugging
 ---------
 Octo provides basic debugging facilities for Chip8 programs.
 While a program is running, pressing the "i" key will interrupt execution and display the contents of the `v` registers, `i` and the program counter.
 Any register aliases and (guessed) labels will be indicated next to the raw register contents.
+You can click on registers in this view to cycle through displaying their contents in binary, decimal, or hexadecimal.

 When interrupted, pressing "i" again or clicking the "continue" icon will resume execution, while pressing "o" will single-step through the program.
-Note that while single-stepping the Chip8 timers will not count down.
+The "u" key will attempt to step out (execute until the current subroutine returns) and the "l" key will attempt to step over (execute the contents of any subroutines until they return to the current level).

+Pressing the "p" key will interrupt execution and display a profiler, indicating a best guess at the time spent in subroutines within your program so far.
+The profiler shows the top 20 results in a table, and you can also copy and paste a more detailed dump of profiling information for further analysis offline.

 Breakpoints can also be placed in source code by using the command `:breakpoint` followed by a name- the name will be shown when the breakpoint is encountered so that multiple breakpoints can be readily distinguished. `:breakpoint` is an out-of-band debugging facility and inserting a breakpoint into your program will not add any code or modify any Chip8 registers.